cameron-bret/Pilates-Planner/README.md

 **Below is a list of technologies/libraries/frameworks/dependencies and resources... think of this section as a citation of sources**

-Adobe XD, Adobe Photoshop, MondoDB, Mongoose, Express.js, React.js, Node.js, styled-components, axios, react-router-dom, npm, nodemon, Heroku, Github.
+Adobe XD, Adobe Photoshop, Adobe Capture, MondoDB, Mongoose, Express.js, React.js, Node.js, styled-components, Materialize, axios, react-router-dom, npm, nodemon, Heroku, Github, and classroom lessons.

 **Below is a list of goals for version 2**

-- version 2 goal:
+- version 2 goal: The teachers will have their own portal with AuthO sign in.
-- version 2 goal:
+- version 2 goal: The lessons will be able to be added to a calendar with time slots.
-- version 2 goal:
+- version 2 goal: There will be a sharing feature and a student log in portal.

 **Special Thanks**

+- Ranna Nix
+- JB Watson
+- William Njie
+- Daniel Mishael
+- Andrew McIntosh
+- Mark Haley
+- Spencer Merryman
+- Cameron Gunter
--
+- Stanley Kimani
--
+- Noah Harvey

 for inspiration, motivation, and guidance along the way!